martinpllu/agent-dev-guide/generate.md

 ```

+PLUGINS

+- As well as this prompt, the user may supply one or more 'plugin' prompts that provide Items for a particular technology.
+- Plugins are delimited by BEGIN PLUGIN [name]...
+END PLUGIN [name]
+- Include the plugin's documentation in the Developer Guide, incorporating the plugin's Items in the appropriate place.
+- If a plugin has Sections or Topics or Items that are not in the main template, include them in the generated Developer Guide.

  -->

 # Developer Guide

-This is a comprehensive Developer Guide, designed for AI agents working in this codebase.
+This is Developer Guide designed for AI agents working in this codebase.
 It contains:

-- **Key agent responsibilities**: Important rules to follow when developing the application.
+- **KEY AGENT RESPONSIBILITIES**: Important rules to follow when developing the application.
-- **Architecture**: application overview, components, layers, frameworks and libraries, key standards, code layout.
+- **ARCHITECTURE**: application overview, components, layers, frameworks and libraries, key standards, code layout.
-- **Development capabilities**: how to work with the application in a local test environment: interacting with servers, reading logs, running scripts, interactively accessing test data and debugging the app.
+- **DEVELOPMENT CAPABILITIES**: how to work with the application in a local test environment: interacting with servers, reading logs, running scripts, interactively accessing test data and debugging the app.

 The Developer Guide serves as an interface between the agent and the development environment.
 It aims to give the agent the knowledge, ‘hands’ and ‘eyes’ it needs to develop your application efficiently, autonomously and with a high degree of success.
 It also highlights any gaps in your architecture or missing development capabilities, helping the team identify opportunities for improvement.

-# Key agent responsibilities
+# KEY AGENT RESPONSIBILITIES

 ## Safety